 “Equality of rights under the law shall not be denied or abridged by the United States or by any state on account of sex.” – Section I of the Equal Rights Amendment

-Women are deliberately left out of the Constitution, which means that even centuries after it was enacted, discrimination against women is still not fully prevented in the United States.
-Gender is not held to the same standard as race and religion in the eyes of the law, making it harder to prove myriad forms of bias and inequity.
-This is why we need to finally need to enshrine the Equal Rights Amendment (ERA) to the U.S. Constitution.
+Women were deliberately left out of the U.S. Constitution as they were not recognized as full citizens in 1787 and even today, centuries after it was enacted, the Constitution does not fully prohibit discrimination on the basis of sex.
+Sex is not held to the same strict standard as race and religion in the eyes of the law, making it harder for women in court to prove complaints of bias or unequal treatment.
+That is why the Equal Rights Amendment must be added to the Constitution.

 What is the ERA?

 The ERA is a proposed amendment to the Constitution that would provide a fundamental legal remedy against sex discrimination for both women and men.
 It would guarantee that the rights affirmed by the U.S. Constitution are held equally by all without regard to their sex.
 The ERA would clarify the legal status of sex discrimination for the courts, where decisions still deal inconsistently with such claims.
-To those who would write, enforce, or adjudicate laws inequitably, the ERA would send a strong preemptive warning: the Constitution has no tolerance for sex discrimination.
+The major advantage of a constitutional amendment is that it will require that legal challenges would be subject to an elevated standard of strict scrutiny.
+Under that standard, a court would have to consider with a sex-based classification satisfies a “compelling state interest” – something that is very hard, if not impossible, to demonstrate.
+To those who would write, enforce, or adjudicate laws that have an inequitable impact on women – or men – the ERA would send a strong preemptive warning: The Constitution has no tolerance for sex discrimination.

 “Equality is not debatable, we are born with it.
-All we are asking is for it to be recognized.”– Nevada State Senator Pat Spearman, one of the leaders of the modern ERA movement at the first U.S. House Judiciary hearing on the ERA in nearly 30 years on April 30, 2019.
+All we are asking is for it to be recognized.”

 Why do we need an ERA?

-The ERA would prevent a rollback of women’s rights by legislation or court cases that are often politically motivated.
-It would also promote laws and court decisions that fairly take into account women’s as well as men’s experiences and would help prove gender-based discrimination in court.
+The ERA would guard against any rollbacks of women’s rights by legislation or court cases that are often politically motivated.
+On recent years, many of the equality gains made by the women’s rights movement have been weakened.
+It would also promote laws and court decisions that fairly take into account women’s as well as men’s experiences and would help prove sex-based discrimination in court.

 Her-story in the making